pyMatJ/DigiclearJSONConverter/README.md

 The GUI can be started in multiple ways:

-1. From the executable
-2. From a command line, typing `DigiclearJSONConverter`
+1. From a command line, typing `DigiclearJSONConverter`
-3. By executing the GUI script located in DicgiclearJSONConverter/gui/GUIConverter.py
+2. By executing the GUI script located in DicgiclearJSONConverter/gui/GUIConverter.py
+3. From the executable

 It opens a window where you can drag and drop files you want to convert.
 Enter your digiclear username and password in the appropriate fields, and click convert.
 If everything goes well, this should produce a PDF document for each JSON file you attached, in the same directory where they are located.
 You can then close the window.

+[^1] This feature is experimental so far and relies on automatic build from github VMs.
+It might only work for up-to-date OS versions.
+The safest way to run the code reliably is still to run it through python.